 Bland Shire Council,Cootamundra Shire Council,Lachlan Shire Council

-Bogan Shire Council,Bourke Shire Council,Brewarrina Shire Council,Cabonne Council,Castlereagh Macquarie County Council,Central Darling,Cobar Shire Council,Cowra Shire Council,Dubbo City Council,Forbes Shire Council,Mid Western Regional Council,Narromine Shire Council,Orange City Council,Parkes Shire Council,Upper Macquarie County Council,Weddin Shire Council,Wellington Council
+Bogan Shire Council,Bourke Shire Council,Brewarrina Shire Council,Cabonne Council,Castlereagh Macquarie County Council,Central Darling Shire Council,Cobar Shire Council,Cowra Council,Dubbo City Council,Forbes Shire Council,Mid-Western Regional Council,Narromine Shire Council,Orange City Council,Parkes Shire Council,Upper Macquarie County Council,Weddin Shire Council,Wellington Council

 Controlling serrated tussock plants as soon as they appear and before they seed will limit the spread of this weed.
 Early intervention is the best way to avoid heavy production losses and the high cost of control at a later date.